cilium/cilium/Documentation/concepts/ipam/eni.rst

   If unspecified, no minimum number of IPs is required.

+``spec.ipam.max-allocate``
+  The maximum number of IPs that can be allocated to the node.
+  When the current amount of allocated IPs will approach this value, the considered value for PreAllocate will decrease down to 0 in order to not attempt to allocate more addresses than defined.

+  If unspecified, no maximum number of IPs will be enforced.

 ``spec.ipam.pre-allocate``
   The number of IP addresses that must be available for allocation at all times.
 It defines the buffer of addresses available immediately without